 To meet this demand, the nation looks to nursing education.
-However, sustaining student enrollment in baccalaureate and graduate programs continues to be a challenge at U.S. schools of nursing, underscoring a need for further investment.
-While AACN's latest survey shows enrollment in entry-level baccalaureate nursing programs increased by only 0.3% (or 825 students) from 2022-2023, nursing schools saw enrollment decline in baccalaureate degreecompletion programs and graduate programs at the master's and PhD levels, posing a threat to meeting the nation's healthcare needs.
+However, sustaining student enrollment in baccalaureate and graduate programs continues to be a challenge at U.S. schools of nursing, underscoring the pressing need for further federal investment.
+While AACN's latest survey shows enrollment in entry-level baccalaureate nursing programs increased by only 0.3% (or 825 students) from 2022-2023, 11 nursing schools saw enrollment decline in baccalaureate degree-completion programs and graduate programs at the master's and PhD levels, posing a threat to our ability to meet the nation's healthcare needs.
 Declines in graduate nursing programs are of great concern, as these programs help prepare individuals for critical roles in administration, teaching, research, informatics, and direct patient care.
-These enrollment realities coupled with approximately 1,693 full-time faculty vacancies across the country illustrates how vital funding for nursing education is preparing nurses to meet the healthcare needs of our communities, including those in rural and underserved areas.
-11 As we work to support population health and ensure patients have access to the nursing care they need, investing in nursing education and research is imperative.
+These enrollment realities, coupled with approximately 1,693 full-time faculty vacancies across the country, illustrate how vital funding for nursing education is to preparing nurses to meet the healthcare needs of our communities, including those in rural and underserved areas.
+12 As we work to support population health and ensure patients have access to the nursing care they need, continued investment in nursing education and research is imperative.